nxp-auto-goldvip/gvip/README.rst

 ----------------------

 The real time bootloader runs on Cortex-M7-0 and is loaded from QSPI NOR flash.
-It's main function is to load u-boot on Cortex-A53 cores and the real-time applications on Cortex-M7 cores.
+It's main function is to load ARM Trusted Firmware on Cortex-A53 cores and the real-time applications on Cortex-M7 cores.

 To write boot-loader in NOR flash, first boot from SD-card using the above